timothybrown/BSEC-Conduit/readme.md

   and bsec_iaq.config file all exist.
 - v0.3.0: 2018.11.05
   - Major changes!
-  - Spent over a week stability testing previous code.
+  - I spent over a week stability testing previous code.
 BSEC-Conduit ran non-stop for 5 days with no memory leaks or crashes.
   - Implemented the BSECLibrary class, which takes care of building the bsec_library executable, copying the config file and running the process.
 This now makes BSEC-Conduit